conjure/demo-ios-mvvm/README.md

 # Demo MVVM Project

-This project was developed for the purpose of conducting a comparative analysis against a project utilizing the Composable Architecture framework.
-You can view the TCA project [here.](https://github.com/conjure/demo-ios-tca)
+This is a demo project that provides the user with information on bus tops that are local to the user.

 ## Requirements
 This project requires that you enable location services on your device.
 Also, you will need to get a Transport for London API id and key from their developer's webpage.